neuml/staticvectors/README.md

 ## Quickstart

 See the following examples on how to use this library.
-Note that many of the examples below require the
+Note that many of the examples below require the `train` extra.

 ### Convert an existing FastText model